-This course project is a team assignment to design and implement a three layer network model which permits two or more application processes to communicate over the Internet.
+The networks course project is a three-member team assignment to design and implement a three layer network model which permits two or more application client processes to communicate over the Internet with a concurrent application server.
 The expectation is that these programs will be written in C or C++ on CCC Linux hosts and will use TCP/IP to exchange messages.
-This assigned is intended to expose students to at least three aspects of computer networks - the client/server paradigm, key issues in the design of the data link layer, and working with a real network protocol (TCP/IP).
+This assignment is intended to expose students to at least three aspects of computer networks - the client/server paradigm, key issues in the design of the data link layer, and working with a real network protocol (TCP/IP).